Contrast-Security-OSS/docs/content/tools/eclipse/EclipseUsageMetrics.md

 * The types of vulnerabilities in your code
 * The libraries you're using in your code

-We collect anonymized usage statistics to better improve your Contrast for Eclipse experience
+We collect anonymized usage statistics to better improve your Contrast for Eclipse experience.